danieltarazona/danieltarazona/README.md

 # Daniel Tarazona - Senior iOS Engineer 👨‍💻

 Hi there!
-I'm Daniel, a passionate Senior iOS Engineer at Endava.
-I specialize in Swift, iOS, Python, and JavaScript. 🚀
+I'm Daniel, a passionate Senior iOS Engineer.
+I specialize in Swift, iOS, Python, FreeBSD and JavaScript. 🚀

 ## About Me